-The second biggest contributing factor to road crashes in New Zealand, alcohol seriously affects your driving by slowing your reaction times and affecting your senses and judgement.
+Alcohol is the second biggest contributing factor to road crashes in New Zealand.
+Alcohol seriously affects your driving by slowing your reaction times and affecting your senses and judgement.

 Being a responsible driver means never driving when you're over the permitted blood alcohol level as it may impair your judgement.